 But is this still true in the 21st century?

-“That’s actually fine for many kinds of 20th century tasks, but for 21st century tasks, that mechanistic, reward and punishment approach doesn’t work.”
+“That’s actually fine for many kinds of 20th-century tasks, but for 21st-century tasks, that mechanistic, reward and punishment approach doesn’t work.”

 The same can be said for operating systems in learning environments.
 Good grades and test scores may get a student into university, but then what?
 Where will the ambition and creativity come from when the right answer no longer cuts it?
-When a graduate must no longer find a job but invent one?
+When must a graduate no longer find a job but invent one?
 True, we are all motivated by different things – mostly external factors, to be fair – but it’s the desire to keep trying when no reward is offered that makes intrinsic motivation such a powerful force, because at that point, shortcuts don’t exist.
 Quality is the only player.

 So how can we cultivate this trait in our students?
 How can we help the bored students become engaged, and urge the extrinsically motivated to operate independently of rewards?